tomaszbartus/GeodiversityTools/README.md

 - Easy-to-use ArcGIS Pro interface (GUI)
 - Script tools fully compatible with ModelBuilder
 - Clean Python implementation using `arcpy` and Spatial Analyst
+- Support for analyses of regionalized discrete and continuous variables
 - Support for grid-based analysis and raster–polygon overlays
 - Integrated output standardization of geodiversity metrics, ensuring their comparability for cross-grid and cross-region analyses
 - Designed for reproducible scientific workflows